isomerpages/csc-corp/pages/terms-of-use.md

             Where applicable, a follow-up request for Billing Officer's details will be sent to you after the event.</li>
     </ol>
 </ol>
+	<li>These terms may be changed from time to time.
+Changes will be posted on this page or in similar pages and your use of this Website after such changes have been posted will constitute your agreement.</li>
 </ol>